-Use this simple formula to calculate the opportunity cost of potential business investment:
+Use these simple tips to calculate the opportunity cost of potential business investment:

 OPPORTUNITY COST = RESULT OF OPTION A – RESULT TO OPTION B

-Although the formula is simple, sometimes it is not easy to determine the variable by factors that cannot be converted into values such as risk, time, skills, or effort.
+Although the tips are simple, it is sometimes not easy to determine the factors you cannot convert into values such as risk, time, skill, or effort.

-An investor is interested in buying shares in Company A or Company B.
+An investor has the interestest in buying shares in Company A or Company B.